bitcoinvsalts/node-binance-trader/README.md

 </p>

 <h4 align="center">
-🙏  If you’re feeling generous or simply want show your support, <br>
+🙏  If you’re feeling generous or simply want show your support 🙏 <br>
- you can buy me a 🍻  by sending me a quick <a href="https://www.paypal.me/jsappme">PayPal</a> payment. 🙏
+ you can buy me a 🍻  by sending me a quick <a href="https://www.paypal.me/jsappme">PayPal</a> payment.
 </h4>

 # Time to upgrade your crypto trading 🤔